lyynxxx/stakingnode/System.design/README.md

 ```
 ## Fail2ban - ssh protection

-Fail2ban scans log files (e.g. /var/log/secure <- ssh preauth fail) and bans IPs that show the malicious signs -- too many password failures, seeking for exploits, etc. Generally, Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
+Fail2ban scans log files (e.g. /var/log/secure or journald logs) and bans IPs that show the malicious signs -- too many password failures, seeking for exploits, etc. Generally, Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
 Out of the box, Fail2Ban comes with filters for various services (apache, courier, ssh, etc).

-To use fail2ban in this system I have to modify some settings.
-First I create a new config file /etc/fail2ban/jail.local.
-Instead of overwriting the default config, a common practice to create this file.
-Any parameter present in this file will override the defaults.
-In this way, if a package update modifies the default config file, my changes will be still present.
+Some distros may have an outdated version in the distro's repository.
+OpenSUSE must use an additiona repository to get the latest version, it's in the autoyast file.

-As not all the messages show up in the systemd journal, I created a custom jail for ssh, and fail2ban reads /var/log/secure file, which contains more information (for example preauth messages and the connection drops as the user/script who tried to login don't have my ssh key.
-Maybe there is another, better solution for this... let me know).
+To override the defaults, I don't change the main configs, as a version update may replace the config/filter files.
+Fail2ban checks if there is a .local file with the same name.
+So to modify some settings, I just create a jail.local file, which can contain the same settings as jail.conf, but this will override the defaults.
+In this file I can define the default backend (systemd), the default ban action to use nftables and some filters, like the sshd filter.

 /etc/fail2ban/jail.local
 ```
 [DEFAULT]
 # Ban IP/hosts for 24 hour ( 24h*3600s = 86400s):
 bantime = 86400
-backend = auto
+backend = systemd

 # An ip address/host is banned if it has generated "maxretry" during the last "findtime" seconds.
 findtime = 600